anin27/hse-training-tracker/README.md

 - Simple and user-friendly interface
 - Easy navigation between pages
 - Clear display of event and registration data

-### Performance
-- Fast API response using Flask and SQLite
-- Efficient loading of events and registrations

 ### Reliability
 - Data stored securely in SQLite